1. Blog

 Wilson warns hypoallergenic dog shampoo might not create the rich lather many dog parents expect from dog shampoo, because the detergents that create the bubbles are left out of the formulations.
 But that doesn’t mean the shampoo isn’t working.

-Best Dog Shampoo for Itchy, Smelly Skin: Bathing your dog may not only help soothe their itchy skin, it can also leave your pet smelling like they just got back from a doggy spa day.
+Bathing your dog may not only help soothe their itchy skin, but it can also leave your pet smelling like they just got back from a doggy spa day.
 And who wouldn’t like that?

-But Wilson suggests you think twice before reaching for a scented shampoo.
+But Wilson suggests you think twice before reaching for a scented shampoo for deodorizing.
 In many cases, “the scent means the shampoo has extra chemicals that could irritate the skin.”
-If you choose a scented option, look for one that gets its scent from natural ingredients, like lavender, citrus, or other non-artificial ingredients.
+If you choose a scented option, look for one that gets its scent from natural ingredients and essential oils, like lavender, chamomile, citrus, or other non-artificial ingredients.

 Also, it’s important to know covering up some odors could actually endanger your dog.
 While some “dog smell” is normal, Wilson says, “Odor might not be dog odor; it might be a sign of infection.
 [You need to treat] the infection for the odor to go away.”